darktable-org/dtdocs/content/module-reference/processing-modules/raw-black-white-point.md

 masking: false
 ---

+Define the camera-specific black and white points.

-This module is activated automatically for all raw images and defines camera-specific black and white points.
+This module is activated automatically for all raw images.
 Default settings are applied for all supported cameras.
 Changes to the defaults are normally not required.

 # module controls